ankumar/architecture/Patterns/Workflows.md

 ## "Platforms" - Platform is a perspective, Serving customers ...

-**Focus on applications patterns & Hiding Infrastructure**, standardized interface allowing decentralized development.
-Programs built with it are **“continually valid and observable from the very beginning of its construction”.**

 ## 1. Services & Federation - Designing Modularity, Monoliths vs MicroServices.

   * [Microservices, and the scaling of rational interactions](https://www.infoq.com/presentations/microservices-scalability-human-interaction)